sveltejs/svelte-eslint-parser/README.md

 ## ⤴️ Motivation

-The [svelte-eslint-parser] aims to make it easy to create your own ESLint rules for the [Svelte].
+The [svelte-eslint-parser] aims to make it easy to create your own ESLint rules for [Svelte].

 The [`eslint-plugin-svelte`] is an ESLint plugin that uses the [svelte-eslint-parser].
 I have already [implemented some rules].